fearofcode/bateman/README.md

 Unfortunately, I think all of those existing tools are inadequate because they're proprietary blackboxes that can't really be changed.
 The vendors never give any specific details of what *kind* of genetic algorithms are in their software, for instance; if you wanted to use a more sophisticated variant, you might not even be able to due to the scripting language's lack of support for data structures, references/pointers, or whatever.

 It's basically a pile of proprietary horseshit, for the most part, which is why I decided to write my own from scratch.
+Of course, for any flaws MetaTrader and the like have, they're way better than Excel being used for something it most definitely wasn't designed for.

-I decided to use particle swarm optimization rather than genetic algorithms because PSO can often be better for continuous optimization tasks, whereas genetic algorithms seem, to me, more suited for discrete/combinatorial tasks like scheduling and routing.
+Finally, I'd like to comment on the choice of optimization algorithm.
+I decided to use [particle swarm optimization](http://en.wikipedia.org/wiki/Particle_swarm_optimization) rather than genetic algorithms because PSO can often be better for continuous optimization tasks, whereas genetic algorithms seem, to me, more suited for discrete/combinatorial tasks like scheduling and routing.

 What is the idea behind the trading system?
 -------------------------------------------